kietpa/kietpa/README.md

 - **Data structures & algorithms.** Mainly focusing on the basic ones such as hashing, stack, binary search, etc.
 - **Advanced Go testing.** Learning how to create better unit tests, mocks, gRPC tests, integration tests, API tests, etc.
 - How to create an emulator or interpreter.
-To gain deeper knowledge.

 ## 🛢️ Tech Stack